BR0kEN-/cikit/docs/_documentation/gitlab-ci/README.md

 ## Installation

-Let's say you decided to use Gitlab CI instead of Jenkins and ready to provision a CI server.
+Let's say you've decided to use Gitlab CI instead of Jenkins and ready to provision a CI server.
 To do so two additional options have to be added to the `cikit provision` command.

 ```bash
 cikit provision \